dustinpfister/blog_posts/_posts/threejs-object3d-lookat.md

 <iframe class="youtube_video" src="https://www.youtube.com/embed/morZYyJN05o" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Read up more on the object3d class and other related topics if you have not done so

 The look at method is just one method of the [object3d base class](/2018/04/23/threejs-object3d/), there is a great deal more about the class that is also worth looking into more.
 The object3d class is the base class for a lot of object classes in tree.js such as Cameras, Mesh Objects, Groups, and whole Scene objects just to name a few.
 So by learning about a method like the look at method one will end up learning about a method that can be applied to a whole lot of differing objects that are used in threejs projects.

+### Read up more on the Vector3 class

+When using the look at method one option is to give and x, y, and z position as a set of three arguments in the form of javaScript number values.
+However the other option is to given just one argument that is an instance of the [Vector3 class which it worth checking out in detail if you have not done so yet](/2018/04/15/threejs-vector3/).
+There are a great deal of very useful methods for working with a 3d form of a vector in space that make quick work of various tasks that have to do with adjusting direction and vector unit length.
+I will be making use of many of these in this post, but there is a lot of ground to cover to do the class justice that I will not be doing here.

 ### Source code is up on Github